 Mandy Badamkhand is an AidData Junior Program Manager and Research Associate.
 She oversees AidData’s work with non-traditional donors and assists with communications and academic outreach.
 She also manages day-to-day data collection, coding, and arbitration activities and mentors research assistants in data management and independent research.
 Mandy holds a BA in International Relations from Brigham Young University and a BBA in Industrial Economics and Management from the University of Business and Economics of Mongolia.

-Ariel BenYishay is AidData’s Chief Social Scientist and Assistant Professor of Economics at the College of William and Mary.
+Ariel BenYishay is AidData’s Chief Economist and Assistant Professor of Economics at the College of William and Mary.
 He previously served as Lecturer in Economics at the University of New South Wales in Sydney.
 He also served as Associate Director of Economic Analysis and Evaluation at the Millennium Challenge Corporation.
 Ariel has served as the principal investigator on a variety of large-scale experiments in developing countries, including Malawi, the Philippines, and the Solomon Islands.
 His work has been published in leading journals, including the Journal of Human Resources, the Journal of Comparative Economics, and Economic Development and Cultural Change.
 Ariel holds a PhD in Economics from the University of Maryland.

 Caroline Bergeron is a Partnership Fellow and supports the Director of Strategic Partnerships at AidData.
 Her responsibilities include developing partnership opportunities and business development collateral publications.
 She holds a BA in Psychology from the University of Virginia.